 Police say that the driver of the charger “took his eyes off the roadway to pick up his drink.”

 At Mayer & Rosenberg, P.C., we know that vehicle accident can be devastating for so many people.
 We also know that they often happen due to the careless or reckless behavior of other drivers.

-When you need a Kansas City car accident attorney, our qualified and experienced team is ready to step in to get the compensation you deserve.
+When you need an auto accident lawyer in Kansas City, our qualified and experienced team is ready to step in to get the compensation you deserve.

 Statistics For Missouri